 Comparative ecophysiology of bloom-forming macroalgae in the Indian River Lagoon, Florida: Ulva lactuca, Hypnea musciformis, and Gracilaria tikvahiae

 Effects of Hurricanes, Land Use, and Water Management on Nutrient and Microbial Pollution: St. Lucie Estuary, Southeast Florida

 Located along Florida’s east-central coast, the Indian River Lagoon (IRL) is a shallow (mean depth 0.8 m) and narrow (3 km wide) bar-built estuary extending 251 km between Jupiter & Ponce inlets.

 Because the IRL comprises a transition zone between temperate & subtropical biomes,

 the IRL is considered a regional-scale

 The IRL watersheds have experienced dramatic changes in land-use over the past century.
-Historically, drainage of the IRL basin occurred through slow, meandering streams, creeks, rivers, and wetlands.
-Since the Drainage Acts of Florida (1916) that permitted the creation of canals to drain uplands for agriculture, reduce flooding, and control mosquitos, the IRL watershed has nearly tripled its size from 231,480 hectares to more than 566,560 hectares.
+Historically, drainage of the IRL basin occurred through slow, meandering streams, creeks, rivers, & wetlands.
+Since the Drainage Acts of Florida (1916) that permitted the creation of canals to drain uplands for agriculture, reduce flooding, & control mosquitos, the IRL watershed has nearly tripled its size from 231,480 hectares to more than 566,560 hectares.